xlsrln/cat/cat_rules.md

 ## Appendix: team points

-Example calculation for team points
+Example calculation for team points. (similar to the WRC system)

+Note that team points is not always the sum of the individual points!

+Given this result:

 | Pos   | Driver | Individual points | Team          | Rank in team | Counts for team points? | Team points |
 | ----- | ------ | ----------------- | ------------- | ------------ | ----------------------- | ----------- |